 Overview

 The Office of Children’s Mental Health (OCMH) supports Wisconsin’s children in achieving their optimal social and emotional well-being.
 Our charge is to study, recommend strategies, and coordinate initiatives to improve integration of children’s mental health services across state agencies.
 OCMH was created in the 2013-15 biennial budget, began operating in 2014, and celebrated its 10th Anniversary in 2024.
+We report directly to the Governor, but receive administrative support from Department of Health Services.

 See a review of the topics OCMH has championed over the years and highlights here.